bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 Check to see if there are any picture tags in the HTML.
 You are then looking for different sources of the same image.

-It can help to search for “srcset” in the markup.
+It can help to search for "srcset" in the markup.

 #### How